What is Compatibility Mode in Black Myth Wukong?

 Black Myth Wukong on PC has a compatibility mode that turns off certain features for greater functionality

-The Black Myth Wukong Compatibility Mode option given to you at the game's start-up allows players to choose between running it normally on PC, or not.
+The Black Myth Wukong Compatibility Mode offers PC players the option to choose between running the game normally on PC, or not.
 But what's the difference?
-Compatibility mode is also present on the Benchmark Tool, but while Black Myth Wukong doesn't explain exactly what it includes, ultimately it comes down to the same thing.
-Here's what to expect from it.
+We’ll delve into it in more detail below.
+It’s important to know that compatibility mode is also present on the Benchmark Tool if you change your mind after the game’s start-up.
+But while Black Myth Wukong doesn't explain exactly what it includes, ultimately it comes down to the same thing.
+Here's what to expect from Black Myth Wukong compatibility mode.

 Compatibility Mode in Black Myth Wukong explained